jsummers/deark/technical.md

 b9fe4f3d-8f32-456f-aa02-dcd79cce0e24.
 If the first 16 bytes are not exactly this signature, the chunk does not conform to this specification.

+At most one htSP chunk with this signature may appear in a PNG file.
+The chunk must appear before the IDAT chunks.

 After the signature are two 4-byte fields: The X coordinate at offset 16, then the Y coordinate at offset 20.
 Each is stored as a "PNG four-byte signed integer" (big-endian, two's complement).